PsyTeachR/ads-v1/docs/02-reports.md

 Try changing the values from `false` to `true` to see what the options do.
 :::

-The `df_print: kable` option prints data frames using `knitr::kable`.
-You'll learn below how to further customise tables.
+The `df_print: kable` option prints data frames using `knitr::kable` automatically.

 The built-in bootswatch themes are: default, cerulean, cosmo, darkly, flatly, journal, lumen, paper, readable, sandstone, simplex, spacelab, united, and yeti.
 You can [view and download more themes](https://bootswatch.com/4/).
+Try changing the theme to see which one you like best.

 <div class="figure" style="text-align: center">
 <img src="images/reports/bootswatch.png" alt="Light themes in versions 3 and 4." width="100%" />